Vauxhall Insignia Sports Tourer long-term test review

 With four-wheel drive and a powerful yet frugal diesel engine, the spacious Vauxhall Insignia estate could be all the car you need.
 We've added one to our long-term fleet to see if it delivers...

-- The car Vauxhall Insignia Sports Tourer 2.0 Biturbo D Elite Nav 4x4 auto
+- The car: Vauxhall Insignia Sports Tourer 2.0 BiTurbo D Elite Nav 4x4 auto

-- Run by Mitch McCabe, head of video
+- Run by: Mitch McCabe, head of video

-- Needs to Be economical over a high mileage, accommodate lots of luggage and provide enough creature comforts to outshine rivals
+- Needs to: Be economical over a large mileage, accommodate lots of luggage and provide enough creature comforts to outshine rivals

-Price £28,695 Price as tested £29,495 Miles 9108 Official economy 40.0mpg Test economy 34.2mpg Options fitted Driver Assist Pack 4 (£650), two-coat metallic paint (£565), Winter Pack 2 (£400), FlexOrganiser (£120)
+Price £28,695 Price as tested £29,495 Miles 10,968 Official economy 40.0mpg Test economy 34.1mpg Options fitted Driver Assist Pack 4 (£650), two-coat metallic paint (£565), Winter Pack 2 (£400), FlexOrganiser (£120)

 For all the latest reviews, advice and new car deals, sign up to the Lombardyexperience? newsletter